vueuse/sound/README.md

 - ✨ Built with TypeScript
 - 🗣 Uses a powerful, battle-tested audio utility: **Howler.js**

-If you want to take a quick look at the hook in effect, you might want to visit the [demo](https://vue-use-sound.netlify.app).
+If you want to take a quick look at the composable in effect, you might want to visit the [demo](https://vue-use-sound.netlify.app).

 ## Installation